-Nautilus has managed to claw back over £700k in wages owed to superyacht crew during the past year in cases that expose the shocking lack of care that crew are subjected to by employers.
+Nautilus has managed to recover over £700k in wages owed to superyacht crew during the past year in cases that expose the shocking lack of care that crew are subjected to by employers.

 Most monies owed related to unpaid wages.
 However, there were several unpaid final payments, which should be made when a member has left a yacht and been issued with an exit settlement.
 Unpaid expenses, accrued leave, contractual bonuses, and notice period payments were also addressed.